GeneSUN/mlflow_toolbox/2.Training_Evaluation_Model_MLFlow/Incremental_Trainning/Incremental_Trainning.md

 Strength of this method:
 Most ML models cannot be fine-tuned using new data unless you retrain from scratch.
-- Incremental training requires very specific model properties.
-- Many classical ML models are not designed to continue training.
+- Incremental training requires very specific model properties, Many classical ML models are not designed to continue training.
+- You can emphasize recent behavior by assigning higher weight to newer data or downsampling older historical records.
+- When data volume is very large and training is efficient, retraining the model from scratch may be simpler and cost-effective.

 | Model                                                     | Incremental?         | Why not                                                                 |
 | --------------------------------------------------------- | -------------------- | ----------------------------------------------------------------------- |